codenameuriel/exo-intel/README.md

 ```

 📜 License

-This project is licensed under the MIT License - see the LICENSE.md file for details.
+This project is under a proprietary license.
+You are welcome to view the source code and run the application locally for
+personal and educational purposes.
+However, you are not permitted to modify, redistribute, or use the code for any
+commercial purpose.
+Please see the `LICENSE.md` file for full details.